 This course focuses on advanced organization and integration of various creative arts used in animation, resulting in production of a complete animated film.
+Pre-requisite MDIA 317

-MDIA 424 Direction of Actors for Film and Television (3 cr.)
+MDIA 424 Directing of Actors for Film and Television (3 cr.)

 This course consists of exercises in analysis of script and character for purpose of directing actors in film and television productions.
 Emphasis is on eliciting the best possible performance from actors.
 Students take turns in directing class performances.